-As part of Executive Order (EO) 13636, the Department of Homeland Security (DHS) is developing the Critical Infrastructure Cyber Community or C³ (pronounced “C Cubed”) Voluntary Program to assist the enhancement of critical infrastructure cybersecurity and to encourage the adoption of the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework (the Framework), due to be released in February 2014.
+As part of Executive Order (EO) 13636, the Department of Homeland Security (DHS) launched the Critical Infrastructure Cyber Community or C³ (pronounced “C Cubed”) Voluntary Program to assist the enhancement of critical infrastructure cybersecurity and to encourage the adoption of the National Institute of Standards and Technology’s (NIST) Cybersecurity Framework (the Framework), released in February 2014.
 The C³ Voluntary Program was created to help improve the resiliency of critical infrastructure’s cybersecurity systems by supporting and promoting the use of the Framework.
-To contact us, please email us at firstname.lastname@example.org.
+To contact us, please email us at email@example.com.

 The C³ Voluntary Program Outreach and Messaging Kit includes informational materials provided in PDF format for easy printing and/or electronic distribution to help educate stakeholders about the C³ Voluntary Program.

 Access the C³ Voluntary Program Outreach and Messaging Kit.

 The United States depends on critical infrastructure every day to provide energy, water, transportation, financial systems, and other capabilities that support our needs and way of life.
 Over the years, improvements in technology have allowed these capabilities to evolve, with most critical infrastructure now dependent on cyber systems to run more efficiently and effectively.